How to Say "The owl goes to the magic forest to look for the window" in Korean | Korean Expression

 Quick Answer: "The owl goes to the magic forest to look for the window" in Korean is "부엉이가 창문을 찾으러 마법의 숲에 가요." (bueongiga changmuneul chateureo mabeopui supe gayo.).
 Level: A1.

-Learn how to say "The owl goes to the magic forest to look for the window" in Korean: "부엉이가 창문을 찾으러 마법의 숲에 가요.".
-A simple and natural Korean sentence perfect for beginners.
+How would a Korean say "The owl goes to the magic forest to look for the window"?
+Exactly like this: "부엉이가 창문을 찾으러 마법의 숲에 가요.".
+Pay attention to the word order: Korean places the verb at the very end.

 What does "The owl goes to the magic forest to look for the window" mean in Korean?